“Every Road Pay”? Here Are The 5 Most Expensive ERP Gantries To Avoid in Singapore

 • Kallang Road

 Usually, the ERP for these gantries are either reduced by $0.50 to $1 or removed entirely.
-For the latest updates on seasonal and quarterly ERP rate changes, check the LTA newsroom.
+Check the LTA website for the rates of the quarterly reviews.

-These are the 5 ERP gantries that charge above $3 at selected timings:
+ERP rates vary from $0.50 to $6.
+These are the 5 ERP gantries that charge $4 and above at selected times for cars:

 08:35 – 08:55 $5.00